 As ICC's Dave Arnold and Nils Noren explain, a bunch of wet, crowded mushrooms in a pan will start out as (in their words) "a soupy mess."
 If you cook them long enough, though, the water evaporates, at which point they'll brown beautifully without absorbing the oil you're using.
 Dry mushrooms, on the other hand, are very porous.
 When you heat up a pan with oil or butter and add dry mushrooms, they soak up the fat and never let go of it.
 You end up with browned but greasy mushrooms.

 As an added bonus, the "wet, crowded" method also turns out mushrooms with a much more concentrated flavor, especially noticeable with commonly cultivated mushrooms.

 Begin by Cleaning the Mushrooms

 Since it's clear that there's nothing wrong with soaking mushrooms, that's the way many clean them, being a fast and thorough process.
 If you've got a colander that fits into a bowl, you can place the mushrooms in the colander, put it into a bowl in the sink, and fill with water.
 Let them soak for a few minutes, swishing them around with your hands if necessary to get them clean.
 Then just lift the colander out and drain them.

 When they're clean, trim and cut the mushrooms.
-I almost always quarter them rather than slice, but that's just personal preference.
 Keep in mind that with this cooking method, the mushrooms will lose volume and end up quite a bit smaller than they start out.

 02 of 05